Author: Stanislav Gorodilov, RKF-FCI Judge

 Pasterns should be strong and short.
 A small slope of pastern provides cushioning required on landing.
 It is especially important on the long-term moving on trot.
 A strong slope of pastern or long pastern weakens ligaments.

 General appearance: Strong-boned and well muscled.
-At rear view – straight and parallel.
+Seen from rear – straight and parallel.

 Hindquarters should not be too wide.
 Too widely set hindquarters usually lead to an energy loss on moving.
 Narrow set is also undesirable.
 It is necessary to remember, that a Yakutian Laika is a trotter dog.
 It is important to avoid loss of energy when on the move.
 Due to that quarters shouldn’t differ from the axis when moving at high speed.